 Have you ever wanted a work from home job that benefits humankind as much as it benefits you – a job with the chance to save someone’s life?

-If so, then remote contact tracing could be the job for you.
+If so, then contact tracing could be the job for you.

-Since of the outbreak of the COVID-19 pandemic, remote contact tracers have saved countless lives by helping to limit the spread of this dangerous virus.
+Since of the start of the COVID-19 pandemic, contact tracing has saved countless lives by helping to limit the spread of this dangerous virus.
 But contact tracing has been around for decades, combating infectious diseases like measles, smallpox, and HIV.

 Contact tracing is the process of identifying and informing people who may have been exposed to an infectious disease and their recent close contacts.
 It is the responsibility of a contact tracer to make those notifications.